A fixed end-of-support date with no migration plan

 Management Reporter and GP Report Writer produce point-in-time reports that get emailed around in Excel.
 Finance cannot give the business real-time visibility from GP without significant workaround.

-Data migration, integrations, dashboards, and custom extensions.
+Data migration, conversion, move planning, integrations, dashboards, and custom extensions for Dynamics GP users moving to Xero, Business Central, NetSuite, or MYOB Acumatica.
 We do not handle the ERP configuration itself, that sits with your chosen platform partner.

 Microsoft has formally announced end of support for Dynamics GP on December 31, 2029.
 That is a fixed date, not a vague future direction.
 Security patches continue until April 2031, but after December 2029 there are no product updates, tax table releases, or technical support.